Dipak-Kalaskar077/Ansible/README.md

 4) Scalability

-Ansible can manage large number of systems simultaneously. making it deal for large scale deployment
+Ansible can manage large number of systems simultaneously. making it deal for large scale-deployment

 ### Common Use Cases:

 **Server Configuration:** Install and configure Apache, MySQL, PHP, etc.<br>